Kelley Proxmire, Principal

 She returned to school to study Interior Design and since then has greatly enjoyed learning and working in local residential design firms, showrooms, and workrooms.
 Sara is thrilled to continue exploring her passion for design with Kelley Proxmire’s team, building professional relationships and assisting in the creation of beautiful, practical interiors designed to complement clients’ lifestyles.

-Michelle Brunner, Junior Designer
+Michelle Brunner, Senior Designer

 It’s no wonder Michelle eventually found her way to interior design.
 As a teen, she put up a Greek key border in her bedroom and hung architectural prints of Roman ruins instead of the usual posters spied in adolescent bedrooms across America.